Evarcha culicivora: Locomotion

 During normal locomotion, E. culicivora walks in a similar pattern to most salticids.
 They step for 0.5 seconds and pause for 0.5 seconds in a rapid stop-and-go fashion.
 When they are provoked, they quickly move away and make repeated leaps combined with running.
-Differently from other salticids, E. culicivora is less easily provoked and tends to be calmer.
+Compared to other salticids, E. culicivora is less easily provoked and tends to be calmer.

 Bites to humans and animals

 Although E. culicivora is found near buildings occupied by people, there is no evidence of anyone ever being bitten by E. culicivora or of any attempt to bite a human.
-E. culicivora spider mouthparts are not specialized for piercing vertebrate skin and ingesting blood like mosquitoes, even though they feed on vertebrate blood indirectly by taking blood from mosquitoes.
+The species' mouthparts are not specialized for piercing vertebrate skin and ingesting blood like mosquito mouthparts, even though they feed on vertebrate blood indirectly by taking blood from mosquitoes.

 Interaction with humans and livestock

 Human benefits and ecosystem effects

 Malaria is the world's most important insect-borne threat to public health, causing more than one million deaths per year.
 All vectors of human malaria are female mosquitoes from the genus Anopheles.
 In the region where E. culicivora resides, malaria is especially severe.
 Spiders, especially ones like E. culicivora, that primarily hunt a specific prey can have a significant effect on the population and population dynamics of insects within the habitats they reside.
 For this reason, researchers have been considering using spiders like E. culicivora for the biocontrol of certain pests.
-E. culicivora could be a vital way for controlling the spread of deadly viral diseases commonly spread by the Anopheles mosquitoes, although little testing has been done.
+Evarcha culicivora could be a vital way for controlling the spread of deadly viral diseases commonly spread by the Anopheles mosquitoes, although little testing has been done.